tl-its-umich-edu/canvas-course-manager/README.md

     d. sudo ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose
 9. Install Git.

+## Sample csv file for sis process
+1. For bulk creation of section and adding user sample files are in sample_csv folder

 ### Issues
 1. `ERROR: for web  UnixHTTPConnectionPool(host='localhost', port=None): Read timed out.` if this error is occurring then this is possibly due to running lot of docker container.
 Restart the docker or increase Memory usage for docker as